holochain-open-dev/profiles/docs/guides/setting-up/installing-the-ui.md

 OR

-**If you are using the `@open-wc/scoped-elements`** pattern (maybe because you are developing a library rather than a full SPA), you can import the elements' classes directly from the `@holochain-open-dev/profiles` package:
+**If you are using the `@open-wc/scoped-elements`** pattern (maybe because you are developing a library rather than a full SPA), you can import the elements' classes directly from the `@holochain-open-dev/profiles` package instead of defining them globally:

 ```js
 import { LitElement, html } from "lit";